 Thyroid, fertility and ovulation

-How does thyroid dysfunction affect ovulation and fertility in general
+How does thyroid dysfunction affect ovulation and overall fertility?

-Sometimes - but certainly not always - thyroid disease can affect your fertility.
-According to recent researches, several common problems caused by thyroid dysfunction are anovulation and menstrual disorders.
+Sometimes — though not always — thyroid disease can affect your fertility.
+According to recent research, common problems caused by thyroid dysfunction include anovulation and menstrual irregularities.
+That’s why many women wonder, “I have Hashimoto’s — can I get pregnant?”
+The answer is yes, you absolutely can, but you may need some medical support.

-Thyroid dysfunction can prevent ovulation by upsetting the balance of the body's natural reproductive hormones.
-One way to find out if you are ovulating is to use our ovulation tests and see if luteinizing hormone (LH), the hormone responsible for ovulation, reaches its peak.
-LH stimulates the ovaries to release an egg.
-If there is too much or too little thyroid hormone, ovulation may not occur.
+Thyroid dysfunction can prevent ovulation by disrupting the balance of your body’s natural reproductive hormones.
+One way to determine if you are ovulating is by using our ovulation tests to see if your luteinizing hormone (LH) levels peak.
+LH is the hormone responsible for ovulation and stimulates the ovaries to release an egg.
+If there is too much or too little thyroid hormone, ovulation cannot occur.

-In addition, some women experience a short luteal phase.
-The luteal phase is the time frame between ovulation and the beginning of menstruation.
-The luteal phase should normally last from 13 to 15 days - to "nurture" a fertilized egg.
-A short luteal phase can cause infertility seemingly, but in reality it is a failure to maintain a fertilized egg.
+Additionally, some women experience a short luteal phase.
+The luteal phase is the time between ovulation and the start of menstruation.
+Normally, it lasts 13 to 15 days — long enough to “nurture” a fertilized egg.
+A short luteal phase may appear as infertility but is actually a failure to sustain a fertilized egg.

-Scientists who study the subject in depth say that the mechanisms of the thyroid gland that affect fertility are not 100% known to them, but certainly the problems of thyroid function affect fertility.
-For example, hypothyroidism can cause an increase in prolactin, the hormone that induces and maintains the production of breast milk after childbirth.
+Scientists studying this topic in depth say that the exact mechanisms by which the thyroid affects fertility are not fully understood.
+However, thyroid problems definitely impact fertility.
+For example, hypothyroidism can increase prolactin — the hormone responsible for initiating and maintaining milk production after childbirth.
 Excess prolactin has a negative effect on fertility, sometimes preventing ovulation and sometimes causing irregular or absent menstruation.
-The increase in prolactin can be caused by an increase in a hypothalamic hormone called TRH (or thyrotropin-releasing hormone) that stimulates the pituitary gland to release prolactin and TSH.
+Elevated prolactin levels can result from an increase in a hypothalamic hormone called TRH (thyrotropin-releasing hormone), which stimulates the pituitary gland to release prolactin and TSH.

-Some women with hypothyroidism also have Polycystic Ovary Syndrome (PCOS) or ovarian cysts, which prevent ovulation or cause fertility problems.
+Some women with hypothyroidism also have polycystic ovaries or ovarian cysts, both of which can interfere with ovulation or cause fertility issues.

-This all may sound bad and women may wonder if it is worth trying and how they will eventually increase the chances of getting pregnant.
+All the above may sound discouraging, and a woman might wonder whether it’s worth trying — and how she can increase her chances of getting pregnant.

-First of all, talk to your doctor about the right time you should try to conceive.
-Many doctors believe that TSH values of 3 mIU/L, 4 mIU/L, or even 5 mIU/L are perfectly acceptable when a woman is trying to conceive.
-Normal values for a non-pregnant woman are from 0.4 to 5.0 mU/L. Beyond that, in the first quarter it is from 0.1 to 2.5 mIU/L, in the second quarter from 0.2 to 3.0 mIU/L and in the third quarter from 0.3 to 3.0 mIU/L. Generally, TSH should be kept at a level between 1 mIU/L and 2 mIU/L, to help with conception and later in pregnancy.
+First of all, talk to your doctor about when you should start trying to conceive.
+Here, pregnancy and preconception TSH levels play an important role.
+Many doctors believe that TSH levels of 3 mIU/L, 4 mIU/L, or even 5 mIU/L are acceptable in a woman trying to get pregnant.
+Generally, the normal thyroid range for a non-pregnant woman is 0.4–5.0 mU/L. Beyond that, the normal TSH levels during pregnancy are: 0.1–2.5 mIU/L in the first trimester, 0.2–3.0 mIU/L in the second trimester, and 0.3–3.0 mIU/L in the third trimester.
+In general, keeping TSH between 1 mIU/L and 2 mIU/L is considered ideal to help with both conception and maintaining a healthy pregnancy.
+High TSH levels — both before and during pregnancy — are not helpful.

 Good luck!